 Sometimes a patient is admitted to the hospital as part of the treatment plan.
 Hospitalization may occur for a few days or a few weeks.
 During this time, it is common for the doctor to place the patient on total parenteral nutrition (TPN) to allow the bowel to rest.
 The patient will not eat or drink anything during this time.
 Later, clear liquids will be allowed.
 The patient can go back to eating regular foods when the doctor approves.

 Dietary changes may also be helpful to maintain optimal nutrition.
-Consider meeting with one of our dieticians for a nutritional consult.
+Consider meeting with one of our dietitians for a nutritional consult.
 Call (865) 546-3998 to schedule an appointment.